imaradio/assassin-origin/README.md

 	- Discard: when held in the offhand, Save Toolbar will Discard the waypoint.
 - Shell (Scute) will give the Assassin and those around them great defensive capabilities, at the cost of very little movement.
 - Glow (Glowstone Dust) will light up those around the Assassin, making them much more noticeable targets.
-- Blaze (Blaze Powder) will set on fire the area around the Assassin, along with those in the way.
+- Blaze (Blaze Powder) will set those near the Assassin on fire.
 - Chorus (Chorus Fruit) will amplify the effects of the Chorus Fruit, spreading the Assassin and those nearby a random distance from where they used to stand.

 ### Sneaky Capabilities